 So if people can’t be convinced, what do you do?
 Quit?
 Be depressed?

 Match expectations with reality.
 Hoping for or needing something that doesn’t have basis in reality will only lead to anxiety and depression.

 If you expected to win the gold medal but you only won the silver medal, it would be a disappointment.
 If you expected to come in fourth but you earned a bronze medal, you’ve outperformed.

-Arguing with friends and family about facts and policies will not change the direction of our country.
+Arguing with friends and family who are strong-set in their beliefs will probably not change their mind.
 The article you shared on Facebook.
 The snarky comment you left on your liberal friend’s Facebook post.
-Meaningless.
+Probably meaningless.
 In one ear and out the other.

 With a better understanding of confirmation bias, you can be more aware of how people make decisions and perhaps more aware of your own confirmation bias.